getzep/zep-python/README.md

 poetry add zep-python
 ```

-## Zep cloud Installation
+## Zep Cloud Installation
-In order to install zep python sdk with zep-cloud support, you will need to install
+In order to install Zep Python SDK with Zep Cloud support, you will need to install
 a release candidate version.

 ```bash